 The American Conference on Physician Health seeks to promote a healthier culture of wellness for physicians, and to reduce the stigma associated with ill health in physicians.
 In addition to providing a forum for practitioners and researchers to present recent findings and innovative treatments, the conference offers opportunities certified for AMA PRA Category 1 Credit™.
 AMA PRA Category 1 Credit™ recognizes physician’s participation in continuing medical education, and is accepted by hospital credentialing bodies, state medical licensure boards and medical specialty certifying boards, as well as other organizations.

-· Assess your level of personal resilience and outline an action plan for increasing one’s physical, emotional,
+• Assess your level of personal resilience and outline an action plan for increasing one’s physical, emotional, and professional wellness.

 This national conference is intended for physicians in all specialties and for those who are in academics, students, physician health researchers, administrators, educators, and consultants who wish to improve their knowledge, competence, and performance in physician health.